itslikealex/CLI-Maze-Solver/README.md

 # CLI-Maze-Solver
-uses backtracing an recursive algorithms to solve a maze times the result!
+uses backtracing and recursive algorithms to solve a maze times the result!